 Faculty of Life Sciences & Medicine

-School of Population Heath & Environmental Sciences
+School of Population Health & Environmental Sciences

-A brief physiotherapist-led behaviour-change intervention to facilitate walking in older people with peripheral arterial disease: A randomised controlled trial
+A brief physiotherapist-led behaviour-change intervention to facilitate walking in older people with peripheral arterial disease: a randomised controlled trial

 The aim of this study is to answer the questions: